 Steep Holm ~ COVID-19 UPDATE

 Please note that due to COVID-19 we are unable to run any trips to Steep Holm Island at present.
-The Island is run and managed by the Kenneth Alsop Trust and at present cannot accommodate any visitors to the island.
+The Island is run and managed by the Kenneth Alsop Trust and at present they cannot accommodate any visitors to the island.

 We are working with the trust and looking at ways they can accommodate visitors safely in the near future, but for now the Island remains closed.